-Currently reading: The best-selling cars in the UK: Ford Puma leaps into the lead
+Currently reading: The best-selling cars in the UK: Ford Puma still tops the charts

-The compact crossover, which was crowned 2024's best-seller, leads the charts after a strong April
+The small crossover, which was crowned 2024's best-seller, tops the charts after a strong June

-Can anything overtake the Ford Puma as the UK's best-selling car?
+Eight months into the year, the Ford Puma continues to lead as the UK's best-selling car.

 The most popular new cars of 2025

-The best-selling car of 2024 had a slow start to this year but three months of consistently strong performance pushed it back to the top spot, where it has sat since February.
+The best-selling car of 2024 had a slow start to this year, but its consistency has been so strong that it's been glued to the top spot since February of this year.

 The Puma appeals because it's engaging to drive and attractively priced, plus it offers the option of a hot Puma ST variant.

-Perhaps the impending arrival of the electric Ford Puma Gen-E will give it an additional boost.
+The arrival of the electric Ford Puma Gen-E should give it an additional boost.

 Read our Ford Puma review

-The Kia Sportage finished fourth in the 2024 sales charts, and we suspect the people of Seoul will be thrilled to see the SUV retain second place for the second consecutive month.
+The Kia Sportage finished fourth in the 2024 sales charts, and we suspect the people of Seoul will be thrilled to see the SUV retain second place for the third consecutive month.

 Consistency is the key to this family SUV.
 It entered its fifth generation at the tail end of 2022 and still looks fresh, eye-catching and modern.